Our online language courses in Chinese, Japanese and Russian will:

 - Have a computer with a full administrator access running Windows XP,Vista or 7 or Mac OS 10.7 or higher.
-(Linux may work but they are not supported.)
+(Windows 8 or Linux may work, but they are not fully tested.)
 Public lab computers often do not work since you are not allowed to change their configurations as needed.

 - Have broadband Internet connection (DSL/Cable or better).
 No dial-up connection is accepted since it will slow down the class progress for everyone.

 - Install FireFox.
 (See Step 2 on the left for details.)

 - Connect a microphone headset to your computer to talk with your instructor and classmates.
 No built-in speakers are allowed because they will create feedback-loop echoes/noises.

 - Some homework is required to be handwritten, and you need a scanner (or a digital camera if the image quality and file size are acceptable) to scan such homework and upload the files to the designated Website.
 (You are NOT allowed to hand-deliver or surface-mail/fax your hardcopy homework or submit it by email without prior consent from your instructor.)